patterniha/MMDF/README.md

    replace the default geoip and geosite files with Loyalsoldier geoip and geosite files.(in v2rayng Loyalsoldier GeoFiles are the default, so you don't need to do this)

-5. Install python with "cryptography" package(pip install cryptography)
+5. Install python with "cryptography" package(pip install cryptography)(if it gives an error in Android try: pkg/apt install python-cryptography)

 6. run the xray-core(v2rayng in android) and "python main.py"